Kola Kolaya Mundhirika

-Kola Kolaya Mundhirika is a 2010 Indian Tamil-language comedy film co-written by Crazy Mohan and directed by Madhumitha.
+Kola Kolaya Mundhirika is a 2010 Indian Tamil-language comedy film co-written and directed by Madhumitha.
 The film stars Jayaram, Karthik Kumar, and Shikha along with numerous popular Tamil comedy artists including M. S. Bhaskar, Pandiarajan, Anandaraj, Vasu Vikram and Vaiyapuri playing supporting roles.
 It was released on 21 May 2010.

 Plot

 A rich man asks his trusty colleague to help him hide some priceless diamonds inside a chair.
 The rich man dies, and the chair goes missing – it is now up to the colleague to try and retrieve it.
 Unfortunately, trying to get their hands on the chair are also two thieves, three con men, and a whole host of other characters.